-In order to meet the full-time enrollment criteria for the Pennsylvania State Grant, a student must enroll in at least twelve (12) credits, six (6) of which must be regular credits (credits counted toward your graduation requirements).
+In order to meet the full-time enrollment criteria for the Pennsylvania State Grant, a student must enroll in at least twelve (12) credits

 While enrolled in college, Pennsylvania Higher Education Assistance Agency will award students a maximum of eight (8) semesters worth of State Grant Assistance.
 Students enrolled full-time in a declared major leading to an associate degree are entitled to receive grants for a maximum of four (4) semesters.
 Students enrolled full-time in a declared major leading to a baccalaureate degree are entitled to receive an additional four (4) semesters of grant assistance.